Interpret This! 2 In-ear Translators for Language Learners

 You can deconstruct interactions, learning not only vocabulary but a healthy dose of grammar as well.
 Smart language learners can milk these apps for all their linguistic worth because the in-ear bells and whistles are actually built on top of some really solid machine translation technology.

-The main thing that you’re missing out on from machine translation is context, but that can easily be solved with a FluentU Plus plan.
+The main thing that you’re missing out on from machine translation is context, but that can easily be solved with a language learning program such as FluentU.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.